Permafrost/Tundra/SERVICES.md

 ### tundra.content.deliver:https

+The HTTPS protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to an `https:` [URI] destination.

+Implements the `Tundra/tundra.schema.content.deliver:handler`
+specification.

+---

+### tundra.content.deliver:jms

-The `HTTPS` protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a HTTPS URI destination.
+The JMS protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to an `jms:` [URI] destination.

 Implements the `Tundra/tundra.schema.content.deliver:handler`